yellingintothefan/gel/README.md

 # gel

-Gel aims to immitate the core of opengl with software.
+Gel aims to immitate the core of OpenGL 2.0 with software.

     make; ./gel